| |

 609-292-6464

-Highlights: Gift shop, children's programs and summer fossil-collecting trips
+Highlights: Gift shop, children's programs and summer fossil-collecting

 Rutgers Geology Museum